vocksel/complex-regions/README.md

 * Drag and drop the file into Roblox Studio to add it to your experience.
 ## Documentation

-You can find the Hue documentation [here](https://vocksel.github.io/complex-regions).
+You can find the documentation [here](https://vocksel.github.io/complex-regions).

 ## Contributing